Picolab/select-when/README.md

 Call the body function when a given rule or state machine matches an event.

-The `body` can `function(event, state){}` It can return a value or a promise.
+The `body` is a `function(event, state){}` that runs when the rule matches.
+It can also be async (return a promise).

 #### rs.send(event)

 Send an event to be processed by the ruleset.
 This returns a promise that resolves when all the rules have finished processing.
 Rules process serially in the order they are declared.
+Events sent are json objects or the string shorthad.
+(See the [Event Anatomy](#event-anatomy) section above.)

 #### rs.getSaliance()

-Returns an array of `{ domain: string; name: string }` that are salient for the ruleset. `"*"` means any.
+Returns an array of `{ domain: string, name: string }` that are salient for the ruleset. `"*"` means any.

 ### rule = new Rule()